-- We will make the Local Policies Plan, the Department for Infrastructure's Direction and accompanying Independent Examiner's Report available on our website with hard copies available on request for a specified price; - c.
-We will write to key consultees and those who submitted representations and counter representations advising them of the adoption of the Local Policies Plan, and where to obtain copies together with the Department for Infrastructure's Direction and the Independent Examiner's Report; and - d.
+- We will make the Local Policies Plan, the Department of the Environment Direction and accompanying Independent Examiner's Report available on our website with hard copies available on request for a specified price; - c.
+We will write to key consultees and those who submitted representations and counter representations advising them of the adoption of the Local Policies Plan, and where to obtain copies together with the Department of the Environment Direction and the Independent Examiner's Report; and - d.
 We will notify all those on our community involvement database about the adopted Local Policies Plan.